ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 .. topic::  The Monitor Tab

-   When you need to quickly look at the positions of components in a test case object, the fastest way is not to return to editing the test case object in Designer.
-As long as you don't need to change anything, you can use the monitor tab to see the screen capture for the currently selected test case object.
+   When you need to quickly just look at the positions of components in a test case object without making any changes, the fastest way isn't to return to editing the test case object in Designer.
+Instead you can use the monitor tab to see the screen capture for the currently selected test case object.

 .. image:: images/ae_monitor_tab_sized.png
    :class: image-with-border